andrijapanicsb/packer/website/source/docs/builders/vagrant.html.md

 box from that workspace, provision it, call `vagrant package` to package it into a new box, and then destroy the original box.
-Please note that vagrant will _not_ remove the box file from your system (we don't call `vagrant box remove`.
+Please note that vagrant will _not_ remove the box file from your system (we don't call `vagrant box remove`).

 You can change the behavior so that the builder doesn't destroy the box by setting the `teardown_method` option.
 You can change the behavior so the builder doesn't package it (not all provisioners support the `vagrant package` command) by setting the `skip package` option.
+You can also change the behavior so that rather than inititalizing a new Vagrant workspace, you use an already defined one, by using `global_id` instead of `source_box`.

 Required:

--    `source_box` (string) - URL of the vagrant box to use, or the name of the vagrant box. `hashicorp/precise64`, `./mylocalbox.box` and `https://boxes.company.com/my-company.box` are all valid source boxes.
+-    `source_box` (string) - URL of the vagrant box to use, or the name of the vagrant box. `hashicorp/precise64`, `./mylocalbox.box` and `https://example.com/my-box.box` are all valid source boxes.
 If your source is a .box file, whether locally or from a URL like the latter example above, you will also need to provide a `box_name`.
-This option is required, unless you set `global_id` You may only set one or the other, not both.
+This option is required, unless you set `global_id`.
+You may only set one or the other, not both.

     or